Updated: Oct 17

-Last year around this time I was planning an All Hallows' Eve celebration for a Catholic parish and school with over 6,000 families!
-(While my degrees are in Theology and Education I learned the trade of event planning and have been able to serve the Catholic community in that way for over 5 years now.)
+Last year around this time I was planning an All Hallows' Eve celebration for a Catholic parish and school with over 2,000 people!
+While my degrees are in Theology and Education I was fortunate enough to learn the trade of event planning and have been able to serve the Catholic community in that way for over 7 years now.
 I have had more fun than you can imagine as an event planner and I've been able to combine that with my Masters in Theology to provide meaningful family and community celebrations and educational experiences.
 For the All Hallows' Eve celebration I did an outdoor trunk-or-treat with community prayer, Catholic games, saint costume contests, an outdoor movie, and food trucks.
 Due to Covid we aren't able to do that this year but it occurred to me, why don't I give you some of the fun resources that I used to do this at home with your own family or a small group of your close friends!
 I hope you enjoy this resource guide and learn a little bit about the meaning behind this season.

 The Meaning of Halloween!